 Penn Medicine Centers and Institutes

-Many Department faculty members are engaged both in free-standing interdisciplinary Centers and Institutes at Penn as well as Departmental Centers.
+Many Department faculty members are engaged both in freestanding interdisciplinary Centers and Institutes at Penn as well as Departmental Centers.
 The overarching mission of these Centers is to support research toward innovative translational and therapeutic strategies, building on partnerships among investigators, academic institutions, industry, and funding agencies.

 In addition, the broad scope of expertise of its faculty is available to provide support for scientific research projects.
 Investigators are encouraged to take advantage of this expertise.
 More information is available in the research support for investigators section.